zootle/energy-intake-predictor/data_sheet.md

 - **Representativeness and Bias** - The dataset contains is focused on the UK, so is highly representative of that demographic and excludes dietary advice for those consuming non-Western diets.
 It is therefore culturally biased and consideration would be needed to supplement the dataset with additional regions and cultures for more broad applicability.
 - **Outdated information** - Nutritional data can become outdated as food manufacturing processes and ingredients change over time.
 - **Methodology** - Variations in how food components are measured (e.g., preparation methods, analytical techniques) can lead to inconsistencies or inaccuracies in the data.
-- **Generalization** - Misinterpretation of the data can occur if users generalize findings to populations or conditions outside the dataset’s scope, leading to nutritional misguidance or health risks.
+- **Generalisation** - Misinterpretation of the data can occur if users generalise findings to populations or conditions outside the dataset’s scope, leading to nutritional misguidance or health risks.
 - **Financial Risks** - Inaccurate data could lead to financial harm if used to formulate products, influence stock control, or guide business decisions in the food industry.

 To mitigate these issues it could be prudent to consult researchers and practitioners to consider suitability for the demographic, check for regular updates, verify the data through multiple sources, pilot test any dependant decision-making, consider the methodologies for data collection more closely and determine whether any bias might have ethical considerations.